irls-svg/CAB303/README.md

         - [Save config](#save-config)
       - [Configure switch](#configure-switch)

-## **Summary**
+## **Overview and FYI**

-Something I chucked together to explain the basics of using the Cisco CLI (in packet tracer) for CAB303/CAB222, plus some extra stuff I think might be useful -- answers to common questions, common issues, that kinda thing.
+Something I chucked together to explain the basics of using the Cisco CLI (in packet tracer) for CAB303/CAB222, plus some extra bits and pieces I think might be useful -- answers to common questions, common issues, that kinda thing.

-Will update as run into things (slash when I get a chance).
-Hopefully I'll be able to add some more examples that are relevant to the weekly pracs, too.
-Feel free to LMK if there's anything you'd like added, or any issues.
+Will update as I run into things (or when I get a chance).
+Hopefully I'll be able to add some more examples that are relevant to the weekly pracs, too, and maybe some OSPF/RIP stuff?
+I'm not actually doing this unit, so I'm not 100% on what's being covered, or what's in the pracs each week.

+Please LMK if there's any issues (not a CCNA holder nor a networking professional so there's a chance some things might be wrong), or if you have any questions/think there's anything I should add, too.

 ## **Commands**